Gift Guide: 14 gifts for the gamer in your life – TechCrunch

 Action RPG, PC+ PS4 + Xbox

-The Outer Worlds is a first-person RPG that is sure to please classic Sci-fi fans.
+The Outer Worlds is a first-person RPG that is sure to please classic sci-fi fans.
 The relatively complex game allows players to make decisions as they move to new worlds and meet new NPCs, all the while participating in combat situations with hostiles.
 The game is available on PC, PS4 and Xbox, with a Switch version set to launch in 2020.

 Price: $35 on Amazon